5 Steps to Prepare for Selling Multi-Family Property in New Jersey

 Steps to prepare for selling multi-family real estate include conducting a title search, conducting an OPRA search and remediating code violations, collecting legal documents (including lease, deed, and title policy), and addressing low rent and vacancies.

 Buying, selling, or transferring real estate?
 Call us at 201-389-8275 or visit the Contact Us page for attorney assistance with real estate purchase and sales.
-Join our newsletter for regular updates on NJ real estate law.

 VIDEO TRANSCRIPT: